MQB Coursework Assessment#

 • All code/script files are functional (no errors, correct output) when run on the assessor’s (Linux) computer.

-• There is a good readme file for the overall repository and in each of the weekly directories.
+• There is a good README file for the overall repository and for each of the weekly directories.

 • The results directory is empty (no pre-existing results).

-• All valid script files in code directory have an appropriate extension (*.sh,\ *.py, etc).
+• All valid script files in the code directory have an appropriate extension (*.sh, *.py, etc.).

 • All results of a code/script run are saved to a separate results directory.